 Are you looking for a Caribbean family vacation destination where no passports are required for U.S. citizens?
 Well, U.S. citizens do not have to have a passport to visit the U.S. Virgin Islands.
 (You should still travel with your birth certificate with a raised seal and photo I.D.)
 I just got back from an amazing trip to St. Croix, the biggest of the US Virgin Islands.
 A big thanks to the United States Virgin Islands Department of Tourism for hosting me.
 I spent 5 days in St. Croix and I found that there are tons of things to do in St. Croix, US Virgin Islands whether you want to sit back and relax on beautiful beaches, explore the coral reefs, or immerse yourself in the culture and colonial history.

-10 Things To Do in St. Croix, U.S. Virgin Islands
+10 St. Croix Things To Do

 There are two things you should know before you go to the St. Croix to avoid faux pas or confusion- always greet the locals with a friendly salutation and drive on the left hand side of the road!
 Armed with that knowledge, go forth and enjoy your island time!
 St. Croix is a friendly destination for families and couples- plenty of attractions, not too crowded, easy to navigate, and full of romantic settings.
-The things to do St. Croix that I mention start on the west end of the island and work their way east so you can arrange to do things within close proximity to each other (although everything on the island is within 1 hours drive.)
+The things to do St Croix that I mention start on the west end of the island and work their way east so you can arrange to do things within close proximity to each other (although everything on the island is within 1 hours drive.)